w3c/wai-tutorials/source/tables/index.html.erb.md

 **Notes:** This tutorial provides guidance for creating tables used to display data in a grid.
 This guidance is not applicable to layout tables.
 As a general rule, tables aren't meant to be used for layout purposes.
 Instead, best practice is to use Cascading Style Sheets (CSS) for visual presentation.

-Structural coding can also be used to represent data in different ways, for example, by larger or different colored text or backgrounds, Braille, speech, and symbols.

 {::nomarkdown}
 <%= notes_end %>
 {:/nomarkdown}